Vagr9K/Blog/content/native-nodejs-hotword-detector/index.md

 8 worker threads seem to be the sweet spot.

-## Unexpected issues

-During the benchmark I've discovered that with around 150-200 concurrent users talking, Porcupine starts to crash in `pv_mel_filter_bank_compute` due to `corrupted double-linked list`.
-This isn't always reproducible and I'm personally inclined to link it to a race condition.
-Adding more threads seemed to mitigate the issue.

-To be honest, at 150 concurrent talking users we will be far beyond the 2500 server limit imposed by Discord, at which sharding is enforced.
-At that point a separate instance of the application needs to be created making this a non-issue.

 ## Conclusion

 Voice command detection, even in its simplest form, is far from being easy.
 There are a lot of edge cases to consider and performance metrics to keep track of.